john-itcsolutions/bucordo/README.md

 GETTING HELP:
 -------------

-For general questions and troubleshooting, please use the bucardo-general@bucardo.org mailing list.
+For general questions and troubleshooting for bucardo, please use the bucardo-general@bucardo.org mailing list.
 GitHub issues which are support-oriented will be closed and referred to the mailing list anyway, so help save time for everyone by posting there directly.